 Smart city management

-IoT helps city officials take timely action to balance the air pollution levels.
+The use of IoT is an advantage in city management, the technology helps city officials take timely action to balance the air pollution levels.
 Based on the information provided by the IoT sensors, cities can detect the critical level of emissions and introduce restrictive measures.

 While medical research thrives on data, healthcare IoT literally provides the treasure trove of information needed for new drug discovery and clinical tests.
 Medical research usually takes years; IoT, however, helps accelerate it and gain a competitive advantage.